ryanbugden/Eyeliner/README.md

 ### Versions
+	2.3.0 2023.03.08  Support new naming for "glyphViewOnCurvePointsSize" default naming.
 	2.3.0 2022.09.21  New framework for setting eye color (waiting on z-index infrastructure).
 	                  Fix display settings bug.
 	2.2.1 2022.03.02  Debug